-On these pages we have compiled some information which is essential for any doctor working with mistletoe.
+On these pages we have compiled some information which is important for doctor's working with mistletoe.
 More information can be found on the website anthromedics.de.

 All information regarding the use of mistletoe therapy in various tumour entities can be found in the section Clinical Studies and Case Reports.